mach-research-lab/.github/profile/README.md

 ## Hi there 👋

-**MACH** is a research group at **Chalmers University of Technology** dedicated to advancing the frontiers of computer science and engineering.
+**MACH Research Lab** is a research group at **Chalmers University of Technology** dedicated to advancing the frontiers of computer science and engineering.

 ## About Us